-Always look at this link for new and additional opportunities
+Always look at these links for new and additional opportunities

 Scholarships will be posted or updated as they arrive